deliveroo/deliveroo.engineering/_posts/2017-03-27-every-service-is-an-island.md

 <figcaption>
 You do not want this to happen when you're on call.
 <br/><small>
-Source: [Oshiokuri Hato Tsusen no Zu](https://commons.wikimedia.org/wiki/File:Oshiokuri_Hato_Tsusen_no_Zu.jpg) from Wikipemedia commons, public domain.
+Source: [Oshiokuri Hato Tsusen no Zu](https://commons.wikimedia.org/wiki/File:Oshiokuri_Hato_Tsusen_no_Zu.jpg) from Wikimedia commons, public domain.
 </small>
 </figcaption>
 </figure>